 Q How will you match me to a mentor?

 We will present each mentor with a shortlist of who we think they will best be able to support.
 This will be based on their specialisms in photography and your career aspirations.
-They will then make a choice based on your application and other factors.
+They will then make a choice based on your application.

 Q When will I find out if I've been selected and how many people will you choose?